This post contains affiliate links.

 Ingredients

-- 1 cup fresh strawberries hulled and quartered
+- 1 cup strawberries, hulled and quartered

-- 2 ripe bananas
+- 2 bananas

-- ½ cup plain Greek yogurt can sub vanilla or strawberry
+- ½ cup plain Greek yogurt, can sub vanilla or strawberry

 - Optional: 2 Tbsp honey or sugar